 You are welcome to bring food along and even have it delivered to the boat slip.
 Please note:

 - There is limited refrigeration, especially on Irie Vibes - our powerboat, so please bring your own ice and coolers - not heavy, please!

-- Boats are the worst place to have bottles on tables while underway, for obvious reasons.
-Please follow the crew's requirements of where to place food for storage and serving to eliminate the risk of spillage onto the seating carpets below.
+- Boats are the worst place to have items on tables while underway, for obvious reasons.
+Please follow the crew's requirements of where to place food for storage and serving to eliminate the risk of spillage onto the seats and carpets below.